By Eleanor O'Connor – On

 For example, you could explain how the restrictions require you to resort to worse alternatives.

-Two Schools of Thought on Debt Collection Restrictions (12:25)
+Two Schools of Thought on Debt Collection Regulations (12:25)

 Within the groups that are pushing the proposed legislation, two schools of thought exist.